-On or about August 20, 2015, Kim Burchett ("Burchett"), an L71 SWE Manager, 91. drafted and published a document on a Google-employees-only website, entitled, "Derailing."
-This document discussed how individuals might attempt to silence another's opinions or distract from another's point of view.
-The document was aimed at Caucasians, a Google-disfavored race, and males, and conflated marginalization with white male privilege.
+80. On or about August 20, 2015, Kim Burchett ("Burchett"), an L7 SWE Manager, drafted and published a document on a Google-employees only website, entitled, "Derailing."
+This document discussed how individuals might attempt to silence someone's opinions or distract from someone's point of view.
+The document was aimed at Caucasian males, and conflated marginalization with white male privilege.
 The document essentially claimed through examples that any response but agreement to a statement about bias, prejudice, or privilege was a "derailment."
-Reductio ad absurdum, the thesis of this document is that on this one particular set of topics, the left-wing political frame of systematic bias must always dominate, and the receiver must accept that frame, and its associated worldview, in his or her response.
+Reductio ad absurdum, the thesis of this document is that on this one particular set of topics, the left-wing political frame of systematic bias, must always dominate, and the receiver must accept that frame, and its associated worldview, in their response.